microsoft/Broadcast-Development-Kit/docs/prerequisites/azure_bot.md

 * `Microsoft App ID:` Click on `Use existing app registration`, then input the client ID and client secret that were created for the bot application registration.
 * Leave the rest of the settings as-is.

-Once the Bot Channel Registration is created, apply the following changes to the resource:
+Once the Azure Bot is created, apply the following changes to the resource:

 1. In the resource blade, click `Channels`, then go to the `Connect to channels` section and click edit on the `Microsoft Teams` channel.
 If this channel is not already added by default, add the `Microsoft Teams` channel first using the options in this page.